skarlekar/pdfsealer/README_PHP.md

-# PDF Sealer
+# PDF Sealer - PHP Version

-A modular Python project that adds custom headers and footers to PDF files.
+A PHP equivalent of the Python PDF Sealer project that adds custom headers and footers to PDF files.
 The header includes a QR code generated from a given string, and the footer includes a custom message.
 The tool also supports adding watermarks across the document.
-All original content and layout is preserved while adding the new elements.

 ## Features